merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 More or less, it’s successful.
 I am pleasantly surprised.
 There’s Python 3.12, OpenSSL 3.3.1 and a lot of modern software working on Solaris 10 SPARC!

 I use gcc 5.5 from OpenCSW.
-I installed Sun Studio 12.3 but I wasn't successful in building anything in the pkgsrc tree, but most of the packages need gcc.
+I installed Sun Studio 12.3 but I wasn't successful in building anything in the pkgsrc tree, and most of the packages need gcc.
 Also, I built gcc 9.5 from source, see [GCC 9](#gcc-9).

 ## Why Solaris 10?

 I have Sun Ultra 60 and Sun Blade 100, Solaris 11 cannot be installed on them.
 OpenIndiana can, but it needs zfs and both of them don't have enough RAM.
-There's also another illumos-based system called Tribblix (tribblix.org), it looks nice but I decided to try on the original Sun Solaris 10 (01/13, the latest one).
+There's also another illumos-based system called [Tribblix](https://tribblix.org), it looks nice but I decided to try on the original Sun Solaris 10 (01/13, the latest one).

 I don't have access to original Oracle repositories for patches and updates.
 Then I have the system how it comes from the DVD.